Fresh Tuvar/Lilva Kachori

 - Make 24 balls from the filling.(about a heaped tablespoonful)

-- Roll the one part into a circle, about 3 inches in diameter.
+- Roll the one part of the dough into a circle, about 3 inches in diameter.

 - Heat the oil in a deep pan, wok or karai over medium heat.